emmakbat/superconductivity-equations/Critical-Field.md

 # Critical Field

+## The Simple Version

+It was proposed by Chandresekhar [1] that superconductivity should be broken when the magnetic energy surpasses the superconducting energy gap, that is:

+(1) $H_c = \Delta/2\mu$

+Where $\mu$ is the Bohr magneton.
+This prediction is correct within order of magnitude in bulk alloy superconductors such as NbTi.

 ## Ginzburg-Landau Parallel Field in Thin Films

 We assume that at the critical field a thin film undergoes a second-order phase transition such that the order parameter goes to zero and the screening length goes to infinity.